 1637 to 1664-William eventually carried out some renovation work which included rebuilding the south wing, which is dated 1637, but the resulting building was only half the size he had originally planned.
 Charles I made him a Baron of Nova Scotia and then later, in 1642, a baronet of Great Britain.

-William was educated at St Alban’s School, and was called to the bar in 1688; having promptly given his allegiance to the Prince of Orange on his landing in England, he was made recorder of Colchester in 1694.
+William Cowper the lawyer was educated at St Alban’s School, and was called to the bar in 1688; having promptly given his allegiance to the Prince of Orange on his landing in England, he was made recorder of Colchester in 1694.
 William enjoyed a large practice at the bar, and had the reputation of being one of the most effective parliamentary orators of his generation.
 He lost his seat in parliament in 1702 owing to the unpopularity caused by the trial of his brother Spencer on a charge of murder.

 Appointed Lord Keeper of the Great Seal in 1705 he took his seat on the Woolsack without a peerage.
 The following year William conducted the negotiations between the English and Scottish commissioners for arranging the union with Scotland.
 In November of the same year (1706) he succeeded to his father’s baronetcy; and on December 14th, 1706, he was raised to the peerage as Baron Cowper of Wingham, Kent.